Neurofeedback 201 Course Recording (approximately 8 hours)

 In this course you will learn to:

 - Better understand the EEG for targeted training

 - Use the spectral to target inhibits and rewards

 - Think through protocol choices and what to do when training plateaus

-In addition, we will explore some exciting new trends in neurofeedback, including multi-channel coherence training, Z score training, more on qEEG based training, HEG and LENS.
-If for any reason you are unable to attend, you can still benefit from this valuable training as it will be recorded for replay.
+In addition, there is coverage on some exciting new trends in neurofeedback, including multi-channel coherence training, Z score training, more on qEEG based training, HEG and LENS.